 A consolidation of these patterns is illustrated in Figure 1 showing how participation falls by grade for each group of countries.
 These patterns are very different and create different starting points for investment in expanded access to secondary.
-Where the participation index (the number enrolled/the number in the age group for the grade) is over 100% then most are already enrolled.
-This is only true for countries of Type 1 for lower secondary grades (grade 7-9).
-In type 2 countries initial entry is much greater than the number of children of grade 1 age.
+Where the participation index (the number enrolled/the number in the age group for the grade) is around 100% though to grade 9, then most are already enrolled in lower secondary (type 1).
+In type 2 initial entry is much greater than the number of children of grade 1 age.
 However participation rapidly falls off such that by grade 6 enrolments are only about 20% of the age group.
 Type 3 countries have fewer overage pupils in grade 1 and manage to retain more of them through to grade 9 than is the case for type 2.
 Type 4 and 5 systems fail to enrol many children in grade 1, and have low and very low participation rates at grade 9.
 Countries with patterns 4 and 5 may come to resemble pattern 2 if UPE programmes are introduced rapidly.
 However, ideally future expansion will not create the exaggerated patterns of Type 2 whereby massive over enrolment in grade 1 is accompanied by high drop out and little improvement in secondary participation rates.
-If it does, then the difficulties associated with falling transition rates into secondary will be exacerbated.
+If it does then the difficulties associated with falling transition rates into secondary will be exacerbated.